aws-samples/serverless-patterns/eventbridge-schedule-to-sqs-cdk-java/README.md

-# Amazon EventBridge Schedule to Amazon SQS
+# Amazon EventBridge Scheduler to Amazon SQS

 This pattern will create an EventBridge schedule to send a message to an Amazon SQS queue every 5 minutes.
 The pattern is deployed using the AWS Cloud Development Kit (AWS CDK) for Java.